Blockchain in cross-border payments: 2025 guide

 4 flavours of blockchain payment infrastructure

 Companies will want to use blockchains and tokens in various ways, depending on their appetite for control, flexibility and interoperability with other payment and financial systems.
-There are broadly four categories of blockchain payment provider to know about:

 How blockchain works in cross-border payments

-Example of a consumer cross-border payment journey:
+Example of a B2B cross-border payment:

-6. A transaction is typically approved after a validated block has been certified by three nodes.
+- The transaction is submitted to a block, awaiting miners to validate it.
+A transaction is typically approved after a validated block has been certified by three nodes.
+The transaction is completed and recorded on the blockchain.

 Decentralised and accessible